 There are few more polarizing personalities in the NBA than 6-foot-4 guard Delonte West.
-Recently, a photo of the retired 36-year-old made its rounds in social media, wherein West looked as though he had literally hit rock bottom — again.
+A photo of the retired 36-year-old made its rounds in social media, wherein West looked as though he had literally hit rock bottom — again.

-Looking at these two photos alone, it would be easy to judge West as another NBA has-been whose inability to handle his wealth properly led to his current — alleged — homeless state.
+Looking at these instances, it would be easy to judge West as another NBA has-been whose inability to handle his wealth properly led to his current — alleged — homeless state.
 As depicted in the caption above, his drug addiction is being blamed as the primary cause of his ultimate downfall, but in truth, there’s much more to this story than meets the eye.

 Basketball was always his refuge, but during one of his trips to the hospital following one of his many suicide attempts, West stumbled upon God, and this is where he found his faith in the Almighty.
 This is what gave the trouble teen the strength to carry on with his unsavory journey, and served as the very foundation of his life.